stevenvillalon/portfoliosite/index.md

 <br>
 ### About Me

-I'm a marketing professional with 9 years of experience working for AT&T.

-Marketing and data science are intricately connected, which is why I am currently pursuing a Master's degree in Data Science.
+I'm a marketing professional with 9 years of experience working for AT&T. Marketing and data science are intricately connected, which is why I am currently pursuing a Master's degree in Data Science.
 I love helping executives answer questions about what's going on with their business.

 I live in Miami, FL with my wife Alejandra and my dog Albert.

 <br>

-**Last Updated:** {{ "now" | date: "%B %d, %Y" }}
+**Last Updated:** November 13, 2024